 Her Name is Han

 Her Name is Han in Koreatown was named one of the World’s 50 Best Restaurants in 2016.
-Enjoy elevated versions of classic Korean dishes like Kimchi Pancakes with soft poached eggs or sautéed rice cake with shishito peppers, kobocha squash, and yuzu gochujang sauce.
+Enjoy elevated versions of classic Korean dishes like Kimchi Pancakes with soft poached eggs or sautéed rice cake with shishito peppers, kabocha squash, and yuzu gochujang sauce.

 And, don’t sleep on dessert: homemade ginger caramel with roasted plantain and vanilla ice cream topped with candied ginger, anyone?

 Nyonya Malaysian Cuisine

 The first thing you need to know about Nyonya Malaysian Cuisine is that it is cash only, and it is a complete hole-in-the-wall.
 This restaurant is NOT fancy.
-Nyonya is a far cry from some of the other elegant, foodie approved restaurants on this list– but the flavors sure deliver.
+Nyonya is not as elegant as some of the other foodie-approved restaurants on this list– but the flavors sure deliver.

-We like Nyonya mostly for it’s take-out.
+We recommend Nyonya mostly for take-out.
 (Get the Roti Canai, the Prawn Mi Soup, the Beef Rendang and a vegetable dish for the full experience.
 You will have enough food to last a week!)

 Tim Ho Wan

 We particularly like the pork buns, the riced-stuffed lotus leaf appetizer, the shrimp dumplings, and the various spring rolls.
-Opt for shrimp or pork spring rolls for a real treat– and when they ask if you would like the sauce, always say yes.
+Opt for shrimp or pork spring rolls for a real treat.
+And when they ask if you would like the sauce, always say yes.

 If you only have an opportunity to eat at one vegetarian restaurant in New York City, Vatan is certain to be the most unique.
 This Gujarati-style Indian restaurant serves Thali meals consisting of various veggie-based dishes on a platter.

 There are multiple courses to each meal service at Vatan (including dessert and filling drinks like mango lassi).
 You’ll want to save room for all of them.
 Just be sure to finish off your meal with fresh chai, made in-house.

-This 20-course meal takes place at a chic sushi bar where guests can watch the chefs prepare sushi up close and personal.
+This 20-course meal takes place at a chic sushi bar where guests watch the chefs prepare sushi up close and personal.
 It’s a lovely, reverent space worthy of the culinary theatrics that guests find so charming.

 Look out for the iconic, slightly sweet egg sushi tomago.
 Chef Nakazawa had to make this for Jiro 200 times before he got his approval to serve it on his own.

 Bò Cà Phê

 Quirky decor and delicious bò bún (the French word for Vietnamese rice noodles) make this French-inspired Vietnamese canteen one of the best Asian restaurants in SoHo.
 Bò Cà Phê is the place to go if you’re craving truly unique fusion food.
 Plus, it’s trendy.

 Xi’an Famous Foods

 Above all, XFF is famous for their Hand-Ripped Spicy Cumin Lamb Noodles, which feature giant, 2-foot long egg noodles in an umami-rich broth of seasoned lamb and scallions.

-Expect a line especially around lunchtime– but it will move quickly.
+Expect a line, especially around lunchtime– but it will move quickly.
 And it bears repeating: if they ask you if you want your order “spicy,” say “yes”.
+It’s so good!

 Cote Korean Steakhouse

-Cote cooks their own dry-aged steaks family style, on a grill contained within the foundation of every table where guests dine.
+Cote cooks their own dry-aged steaks family-style, on a grill set into the table where guests dine.
 The food is quite literally cooked right in front of you.
 While the experience comes with a hefty price tag, the $54 per person Butcher’s Feast is the way to go.

-Cote is also a great restaurant to go to in the winter, as the table grilling stations throw a quite a bit of heat (not unpleasant, but still noticeable).
+Cote is also a great restaurant to go to in the winter, as the table grilling stations throw quite a bit of warmth (not unpleasant, but still noticeable).
 The restaurant has air conditioning, but if by chance you want to reach across the table you will feel the heat.

-Hangawi is an upscale vegan restaurant, and has Michelin Guide approval to boot.
-This always-busy Koreatown hot spot makes an excellent organic avocado bibimbap (a vegetable-filled rice bowl) and delicious, Instagram-worthy spring rolls.
-We love being able to sit in the sunken booths, san shoes, which the host will ask you to remove at the door.)
+Hangawi is an upscale vegan restaurant and has Michelin Guide approval to boot.
+This always-busy Koreatown hot spot makes excellent organic avocado bibimbap (a vegetable-filled rice bowl) and delicious, Instagram-worthy spring rolls.
+We love being able to sit in the sunken booths, without shoes.
+(The host will ask you to remove them at the door.)

-But if you came to neighborhood specifically for Hangawi (or if you’re a vegan or vegetarian with limited options) it’s well worth the wait.
+But if you came to the neighborhood specifically for Hangawi (or if you’re a vegan or vegetarian with limited options) it’s well worth the wait.